Dental Abscess

 Home treatments generally provide just temporary relief, so seeing a dentist is critical to accurately diagnose and treat the abscess and prevent further potentially life-threatening complications.

-Emergency Dentistry in Placerville, CA
+Immediate Oral Health Services in Placerville, CA

 google